nsacyber/WALKOFF/README.md

 ### Natively

-We recommend using a Python virtual environment (such as venv included with Python 3, pyenv-virtualenv or pipenv), as this avoids package version conflicts with other applications that you might have, and avoids the necessity of running setup with sudo, which could cause permissions issues if you don't use sudo for subsequent runs.
+We recommend using a Python virtual environment (such as [venv](https://docs.python.org/3/library/venv.html) included with Python 3, [virtualenv](https://virtualenv.pypa.io/en/latest/), [pyenv](https://github.com/pyenv/pyenv)-[virtualenv](https://github.com/pyenv/pyenv-virtualenv) or [pipenv](https://pipenv.readthedocs.io/en/latest/)), as this avoids package version conflicts with other applications that you might have, and avoids the necessity of running setup with sudo, which could cause permissions issues if you don't use sudo for subsequent runs.

-We also recommend using nvm to install NodeJS and npm for the same reasons as above, and as it ensures that you receive the latest version (or latest LTS, whichever you prefer).
-Some distributions (notably Ubuntu) will have very out of date versions of nodejs in their default repositories, as well as packages distributed with a nodejs executable instead of node.

 Install Redis Server:
 * MacOS: Use homebrew - https://brew.sh/
 * Linux: Use your distro's package manager, follow an appropriate guide for your distro.
-* Windows: There are no up-to-date Redis binaries available for Windows, see Docker below.
+* Windows: There are no up-to-date Redis binaries available for Windows, use Docker as below.
 * Docker: Run a Redis container with port 6379 published to localhost: `docker run --name walkoff-redis -p 6379:6379 -d redis`

 If the Python environment for your elevated privileges are the same as the Python environment you will be running